jakobzhao/geog458/weeks/week05/mockup/readme.md

 ## 5. Summary

 Overall, We learned how to use the Figma application with some map resources to create a mockup for the Damron Guide: Seattle project.
+The mockup project can be found [here](https://www.figma.com/file/USVi3eiJjhaUoHEcl3ryiR/Damron-Seattle-mockup).
 Even though some functions or buttons may not actually work, as long as your mockup can give the user a sense how it will work, it is good enough.
 Remember that mockups are only supposed to be static, realistic renderings of what a product or feature will look like and how it will be used.
 The project actually has a website that has already been deployed.
 You could check it **[here](https://hgis.uw.edu/damron/seattle.html)** to compare it with the mockup you made.

 ## Acknowledgement